Forex Fundamental Analysis: An Introduction

-The core premise of fundamental analysis in Forex, as well as other financial markets, is that the price of an asset may differ from its real value.
+The core premise of Forex fundamental analysis, as well as other financial markets, is that the price of an asset may differ from its real value.
 For this reason, various markets may sometimes misprice an asset in the short run.
 Fundamentalists claim that despite being mispriced in the short-term, the assets will always return to the correct price eventually.
 The end goal of performing fundamental analysis is to discover the true value of an asset, to compare it to the current price, and to locate a trading opportunity.

 This also nicely demonstrates the key difference between fundamental and technical analysis.
 While forex technical analysis barely pays attention to anything but the current price, fundamental analysis researches everything but the current price.
 Whilst it is true that fundamental analysis may not be the best tool for a short-term trader in day-to-day markets, it is the fundamental Forex factors and how they are analysed that answer what happens in the long-term.

-Fundamental analysis in Forex is not just about comparing the current data of single economic indicators to previous data.
+Forex fundamental analysis is not just about comparing the current data of single economic indicators to previous data.
 There are a great number of economic theories which surround fundamental Forex analysis, attempting to put various pieces of economic data in context, to make it comparable.

 The most popular economic theories of currency fundamental analysis babysit the notion of parity - a condition of price at which currencies should be exchanged when adjusted, according to their local economic factors, such as inflation and interest rates.

-You may have noticed that, from the very practical standpoint of an average Forex trader, it is news reports that produce movements on the markets.
+You may have noticed that, from the very practical standpoint of an average Forex trader, it is news reports that produce movements in the markets.
 There are several economic indicators that financial experts observe because they can provide guidance on the overall health of an economy.

 These indicators are found in news reports and news outlets.
 Some are released weekly, most are released monthly and a few quarterly.
 The best way to keep track of such news events is with a Forex calendar, an essential tool for fundamental analysis, which provides a daily schedule of planned economic announcements.